PIPERACILLIN AND TAZOBACTAM- piperacillin sodium and tazobactam sodium injection, powder, for solution

 AminoglycosidePiperacillin and Tazobactam Dose (grams)Piperacillin and Tazobactam Diluent Volumea (mL)Aminoglycoside Concentration Rangeb (mg/mL)Acceptable Diluents

-a Diluent volumes apply only to single dose vials.
+a Diluent volumes apply only to single vials.

 Amikacin2.25